-RFRA recently has become a target for those who would deny robust protection to religious freedom.
-The attack on religious freedom seems to be a response to the Supreme Court's eminently logical ruling in Hobby Lobby that RFRA protects Americans whose religious consciences will not allow them to comply with a government regulation requiring them to provide coverage for drugs that they believe destroy human life.
-The Hobby Lobby decision simply reaffirmed what the Supreme Court had unanimously held eight years earlier in Gonzales v.
-O Centro, when it applied RFRA to protect a small sect's religious liberty, and what the Supreme Court unanimously held seven months later in Holt v.
-Hobbs, when it applied RFRA's sister statute, RLUIPA, to protect a Muslim inmate's religious freedom.
+The Senate vote was in response to the Supreme Court's eminently logical ruling in Hobby Lobby35 that RFRA protects Americans whose religious consciences will not allow them to comply with a government regulation requiring them to provide coverage for drugs that they believe destroy human life.
+The Hobby Lobby decision simply reaffirmed what the Supreme Court had unanimously held eight year earlier in Gonzales v.
+O Centro, 36 when it applied RFRA to protect a small sect's religious liberty, and what the Supreme Court unanimously held seven months later in Holt v.
+Hobbs, 37 when it applied RFRA's sister statute, RLUIPA, to protect a Muslim inmate's religious liberty.